Browse the Design Gallery:

 NON-PROFIT DONATIONS: Non-profit Organizers ... please contact me with as much advance notice as possible regarding your charity activity, silent auction, or other upcoming event.
 Ask A Question.

 Labradorescence: The Beautiful Iridescent Optical Effect Displayed by Labradorite

-GEMSTONE SOURCING: My clients have access to an extensive network of international and U.S. gemstone cutters and dealers of precious and semi-precious gemstones as well as stunning simulated and lab-created gemstones.
-Times have changed as they always will, yet time never changes the value of fine gemstones.
-Prices hinge on rarity and the rarer a gemstone becomes the more expensive it is.
-Rare gemstones are investments, and each is a product of unimaginable detail, with a remarkable individual history and journey.
-There is much work that goes into the discovery of and the making of a fine gemstone, from the hands of Mother Earth to the hands of a skilled gemstone cutter to the hands of an amazing jewelry designer who creates a fine jewelry item for lifelong enjoyment.
+GEMSTONE SOURCING: Our artisan network includes U.S. and international gemstone cutters, dealers, and manufacturers of natural and lab-grown gemstones.
+Time never changes the beauty or value fine gemstones.
+Prices hinge on rarity, the rarer a gemstone becomes the more expensive it is.
+As investments, rare gemstones are products of unimaginable value.
+Every rare gemstone has an individual history and journey, and much work goes into its creation.
+Every natural gemstone comes from Mother Earth to the hands of a gemstone cutter to the hands of a jewelry designer who creates a fine jewelry item for lifelong enjoyment.

 Having a get together?
 Present your guests with a uniquely original place setting gift.
 A velvet pouched or gift boxed creation from Crystalgemsusa.com makes for a classic place setting gift.
 Perfect for a bridal shower, afternoon tea, luncheon or other just a out-of-the-blue surprise for your special friends.
 Individually select a gift unique to the tastes and style of each guest, or create a lovely Surprise Gift Basket, and add to the fun as each guest picks a surprise gift!